 Both general forbearance and mandatory forbearance periods can be granted for federal loans for up to 12 months at a time.

-If you're already in default on federal student loans, meaning you're 270 or more days behind on payments, you are not eligible for forbearance.
+If you're already in default on federal student loans, meaning that you are 270 or more days behind on payments, you are not eligible for forbearance.
 You'll need to consolidate or rehabilitate your loans to reinstate forbearance eligibility.

 Who Offers Student Loan Forbearance

 "This provides financial relief while preventing the loan balance from growing larger," Kantrowitz said.
-Among lenders that do offer some form of student loan forbearance, the terms are set by each individually, and don't necessarily follow the same guidelines for approval and interest accrual as federal loans.
+Among lenders that offer some form of student loan forbearance, the terms are set by each separately and don't necessarily follow the same guidelines for approval and interest accrual as federal loans.

 Forbearance vs. Deferment